Cold-Process Soap Making Instructions

 Cover All Openings12.
 Cover any other openings.
 We did not have the original caps so we used duck tape!

 Insulate Cartons13.
-Insulate/wrap with blankets or towels and wait 4-5 days (keep in a warm part of your house).
+Insulate with blankets or towels and wait 4-5 days (keep in a warm part of your house).

 Remove the Cartons14.
 Peel off the carton molds from the loaves.
-The carton has a waxy inside so this should be pretty easy.
+The carton has a waxy inside so this should be pretty easy to peel off.

 Cut Loaves Into Bars15.
 Cut the loaves into individual bars of soap.
 You can you a knife or wire.
 Cut the bars 1 inch thick to make a 4oz bar.

-Let Soap Cure and Enjoy!16.
+Let Soap Cure!16.
 Last, place the bars in a well-ventilated part of your house and allow them to cure for three weeks.
 Enjoy the soap!

 Enjoy Your New Soap And Feel Good